September 23, 2019

 According to social media rules, your Twitter account can be used to monitor relevant data, keywords, influencers, associated terms, hashtags and other relevant information using a data mining tool like SEMrush, gShift and NodeXL.

 As per social media rules, it is very important to keep an eye on what your competitors are doing.
-Frequently ‘stalk’ their social media pages to know what they are doing, so that you can take ideas from them, or work on strategies to beat their own.
+Frequently ‘stalk’ their social media monitoring tool to know what they are doing, so that you can take ideas from them, or work on strategies to beat their own.

 Last but not the least, it is important in this day and age to train your employees to influence what is being said about their company on social media pages.
 As a social media rule, it’s important that you put a social media policy in place, and then use digital learning to teach your employees the specifics of that policy, for example, what can and cannot be said to the public.